CLIMAAX/crabook/crabook/aboutclimaax.md

 CLIMAAX is designed to significantly contribute to the harmonization and consolidation of the practice of climate risk assessment (CRA) by providing:

-1. A standardized CRA framework built on current community experience and best-practices.
+1. A standardized {abbr}`CRA (Climate Risk Assessment)` framework built on current community experience and best-practices.
 2. A Toolbox for conducting risk analyses, which hosts data, models and utilities and provides access to European and global open data archives integrated with local data and procedures.
-3. Five European pilot regional CRAs to shape the framework and toolset.
+3. Five European pilot regional {abbr}`CRA (Climate Risk Assessment)`s to shape the framework and toolset.
-4. Financial support for at least 50 regions to execute a context specific CRA.
+4. Financial support for at least 50 regions to execute a context specific {abbr}`CRA (Climate Risk Assessment)`.
-5. CRA guidance material and online helpdesk for other European regions.
+5. {abbr}`CRA (Climate Risk Assessment)` guidance material and online helpdesk for other European regions.
-6. A proposal to upscale results into the future operationalization of the regional CRA support function.
+6. A proposal to upscale results into the future operationalization of the regional {abbr}`CRA (Climate Risk Assessment)` support function.

 ## Framework Description